jiapivialiu/statflix-n-chill/README.md

 4. Challenge:
   - Reimplement the animated figure [here](https://gganimate.com/index.html) on a dataset of your choice.

-### ✨ 7.
-Create an RShiny App that Does One Simple Thing
+### Idea 7: ✨ Create an RShiny App that Does One Simple Thing

 **What**: A slider that changes the mean of a histogram.